-After HP, Fiorina served on the boards of several organizations, and was an adviser to Republican Senator John McCain's 2008 presidential campaign.
+After HP, Fiorina served on the boards of several organizations, and was an advisor to Republican Senator John McCain’s 2008 presidential campaign.
 In 2010, Fiorina was the Republican nominee for the U.S. Senate from California but lost the election to incumbent Barbara Boxer.
 She was a candidate for the Republican nomination in the 2016 U.S. presidential election.

 Fiorina’s memoir, “Tough Choices,” was published in 2011.